Posted by Brad Egeland

 Led by the Application Developer or Developers and other architects, data integrators, etc. who may have worked on the project, the developed system must undergo rigorous testing in preparation for UAT by the customer.
 All modules – separately and together – must be tested against the BRD, FDD, and test scripts that have been developed.
 All data integrations must also be tested to ensure that the system interacts with other systems (ERP, SAP, CRM, etc.) as expected.

-Ideally testing is done on a separate platform or server from development as this tested and finalized testing environment would then pass form System Testing into User Acceptance Testing.
+Ideally testing is done on a separate platform utilizing test management tools or server from development as this tested and finalized testing environment would then pass form System Testing into User Acceptance Testing.

 User Acceptance Testing